Hornsey (constituency)

 Map that gives each named seat and any constant electoral success for national (Westminster) elections for Middlesex, 1955 to 1974.

 Hornsey /'hɔərnˌzi:/ was a constituency that returned one Member of Parliament (MP) to the House of Commons of the UK Parliament, 1885 — 1983.
 It was then largely replaced by Hornsey & Wood Green.
 Its voters using the first-past-the-post system elected the Conservative Party candidate at each election.
 Its closest result was a 1.29% majority at the 1966 election which saw the start of the Second Wilson Ministry.
 From 1945 onwards the runners-up in the seat were the Labour Party candidates.

 History

 From 1885 to 1918, the constituency was a county division of Middlesex, and in 1918 it became a parliamentary borough.
 From 1950 it was a borough constituency.
+The seat was won exclusively by the Conservatives throughout its history, though became a more marginal contest between them and the Labour Party from 1964 until its abolition in 1983.

+In 1966, 11.9% was born in the New Commonwealth.

 Boundaries

 1885–1918: The Parishes of Hornsey (including South Hornsey) and Finchley (and the area included in the Parliamentary Boroughs of the City of London, Finsbury, and Islington for many wealthy voters this sub-provision gave a choice of which seat to vote for).

 1918–1974: The Municipal Borough of Hornsey.

 1974–1983: The London Borough of Haringey wards of Central Hornsey, Crouch End, Fortis Green, Highgate, Muswell Hill, South Hornsey, Stroud Green, and Turnpike.